 In 1982, due to significant pain & dysfunction resulting from racing motocross and ironworking (heavy construction) in his teens, DSL could not find any health care practitioner (orthodox or alternative) who could help him recover.
 Yet along the way in his private practice, he had also been noticing much of what he’d read or been taught about the body and therapy just was NOT true.
 His thinking about yoga, bodywork and therapeutics began some significant changes at this time.

-Though barely able to stand up or walk at times, he began combining the teachings of Joel Kramer’s Yoga and Daniel Blake’s Structural Bodywork, over the next three to four years creating the foundations of The DSL Method of Yoga/Bodywork Therapeutics.
+Though barely able to stand up or walk at times, he began combining the teachings of Joel Kramer’s Yoga and Daniel Blake’s Structural Bodywork.
+Over the next three to four years, he created the foundations of The DSL Method of Yoga/Bodywork Therapeutics.
 Working along side a number of “alternative” physicians & practitioners over the next three plus decades, DSL brings a wide, deep & well-grounded perspective, knowledge & skills to the alternative healing arts, especially neuromuscular, myofascial & musculoskeletal problems.
 Yet he’s along the way helped many people with significant metabolic issues, as well. …

 Teaching Yoga-based Bodywork

-In 1989, when the then owners of Heartwood Institute in Northern California needed a Deep Tissue teacher, they called Robert K. King, then president of the American Massage Therapy Association, and co-founder of one of the leading massage schools in Chicago & America.
+In 1989, when the then owners of Heartwood Institute in Northern California needed a Deep Tissue teacher, they called the Late, Great Robert K. King, then president of the American Massage Therapy Association, and co-founder of one of the leading massage schools in Chicago & America, the Chicago School of Massage Therapy.
 Mr. King’s top recommendation for teaching Deep Tissue was DSL.
 David began teaching his system of therapy at Heartwood, including the various supporting sciences, to Students from all over the world.

 The students in Heartwood’s approved Massage program felt that The DSL Method [now known as DSL EdgeWork] was the most valuable work in Heartwood’s massage curriculum.
 Many students felt that David’s work instilled a sense of competence in their ability to do massage & bodywork.
 It is an open ended system allowing and encouraging students to continually improve their work through active practitioner/client exchange.
 I have personally found that, based on feedback from clients, The DSL Method is on par with, if not superior to, the other major bodywork systems available today.

-David now devotes his time to writing books and web pages on various aspects of physical/mental & relational yoga, yoga-based bodywork, healing & medicine, and a number of related topics.
-He’s developing on-line e-Courses to teach his work, and will return to teaching advanced, in-person trainings when enough people have learned the basics from the e-Courses, or when people ask him to show up. … He works privately with individuals when they find him.
+David now devotes his time to writing books and web pages on various aspects of physical/mental & relational yoga, yoga-based bodywork, healing & medicine, and a number of related topics, including Social Yoga.
+He’s developing On-line e-Courses to teach his work, and will return to teaching advanced, in-person trainings when enough people have learned the basics from the e-Courses, or when people ask him to show up. … He works privately with individuals when they can find him.